thegoodbagel/sashimi/README.md

 _A sushi companion for the introverted foodie._

-Have you ever wanted to learn about different types of sushi but felt too shy to ask the chef?
-This project is for you.
+Every sushi enthusiast has experienced it.
+You pick up that paradigm of a delicacy, and take a bite.
+It's delightfully silky, incredibly flavorful, just melts in your mouth.
+But *what is it*?
+Too shy to bother the waiter, to embarrassed to ask the chef...you blush at your ignorant, wannabe-connoisseur status.

-We're building an image classifier to identify different kinds of sushi—dish and fish—because the ones that are currently out there just don’t cut it.
+Too many times I've eaten something delicious whilst not knowing anything about it.
+Deciding to end the games at last, I built an image classifier to identify different kinds of Japanese seafood dishes along with the species of fish used in them.

 ---